Table of Contents

 23 | Samick | Indonesia |

-The image below is an example of what an Epiphone serial number looks like when it is all numbers:
+The image below is an example of what an Epiphone serial number looks like when it has no letters:

 Epiphone Factory Codes with Letters

-If your serial number or factory code contains numbers and letters, here is how to decode them:
+If your factory code contains numbers and letters, here is how to decode them:

 For example, SI02060234 (2 LETTERS – 8 DIGITS).